Doppler Pulse Amplification: Conclusions

 \section{Conclusions}

 \pati{Summary \\}{} We introduced Doppler pulse amplification (DoPA), a novel approach that harnesses space-time modulation interfaces to amplify ultrashort pulses via Doppler frequency shifts, complementing established techniques like chirped pulse amplification (CPA) and divided-pulse amplification (DPA).
 We analyzed the system with a space-time wedge implementation, demonstrating how multiple space-time scattering events and associated Doppler frequency shifts can be utilized to achieve compansion, while also mitigating the gain narrowing problem inherent in CPA.
-Furthermore, we explored a space-time Fresnel architecture approach, which reduces system size without sacrificing amplification efficiency, making DoPA suitable for amplification of both picosecond and femtosecond pulses.
+Furthermore, we explored a space-time Fresnel architecture approach, which reduces system size without sacrificing amplification efficiency, making DoPA suitable for amplification of ultrashort pulses.
 This compact design makes DoPA particularly suitable for applications requiring high-power ultrashort pulses, especially where system size and complexity are critical factors.

-\pati{Experimental Outlook \\}{} Experimental realization of DoPA is potentially feasible across all frequency regimes.
-In the microwave regime, it can be realized by loading an artificial transmission line with varactor diodes controlled by a field-programmable gate array (FPGA).
-By sequentially switching these diodes in a specific pattern, it is possible to create two moving interfaces on the transmission line corresponding to the realization of space-time wedges.
-In optics, DoPA could be implemented using the concept of relativistic flying mirrors in plasma~\cite{Bulanov2003_Schwinger_PUB,Mourou2006_PUB}, where high-intensity laser pulses ionize and accelerate electrons to create reflective plasma boundaries.
-These moving interfaces induce Doppler shifts and could be synchronized to emulate the space-time wedge or Fresnel configurations.
+Finally, we outlined potential experimental realizations of the DoPA system in both the microwave and optical regimes.

 \textbf{Author contributions} \\ K. De Kinder performed the bulk of the work.
 A. Bahrami assisted with the calculations.
 C. Caloz has supervised the work.
 All authors have accepted responsibility for the entire content of this manuscript and approved its submission.